Search within:

 Research and Publications

 Ingo Trauschweizer is a Professor in the History Department.
 His research focuses on strategy and policy, military institutions, civil-military relations, and the significance of war in American and European history and culture.
-His new book, Maxwell Taylor’s Cold War: From Berlin to Vietnam, presents an intellectual biography of Maxwell D. Taylor and a study of the national security establishment in the Cold War.
+His book, Maxwell Taylor’s Cold War: From Berlin to Vietnam, presents an intellectual biography of Maxwell D. Taylor and a study of the national security establishment in the Cold War.
 His first book, The Cold War U.S. Army: Building Deterrence for Limited War, won the Distinguished Book Prize of the Society for Military History.

-An edited collection (with Steven Miner) on Failed States and Fragile Societies appeared in 2014 and three others, Temple of Peace: International Cooperation and StabilityReligion and Peace, and and Reporting World War II have followed since 2021.
+An edited collection on Failed States and Fragile Societies appeared in 2014 and four others, Temple of Peace: International Cooperation and StabilityReligion and PeaceReporting World War II, and Berlin and the Cold War have followed since 2021.
 In addition, he has published several chapters and articles on Cold War era history, militarism, and ways of war in academic and professional journals and essay collections.
 Together with Jason Smith, Trauschweizer edits a book series on War and Society in North America for Ohio University Press.

 Personal Profile